 “Conversations are the way to educate people about it,” La La explains in an interview with Black Love.
 “I want to help people understand that it’s an autoimmune disease that starts inside the body.”
 Her journey to finding the right treatment hasn’t been easy—she’s tried everything from topicals to prescribed shampoos but struggled to make them work with her lifestyle.
 “I was told I had to use a shampoo every single day, but I don’t wash my hair every day,” she shares.
 “It just became a struggle of trying to figure out what worked for me.”

 That’s why La La is encouraging others to take charge of their health by speaking with their doctors and finding treatment options tailored to their unique needs.
-To make this process more accessible, she created an interactive video at momentswithlala.com, where she shares her personal experience with plaque psoriasis.
+To make this process more accessible, she created an interactive video at momentswithlala.com, where she shares her personal experience with plaque psoriasis and tips on how to improve skin health while living with an autoimmune skin condition.

 BlackLove.com Related Articles: